 Four white egrets stand in the marsh.
 One bends and its neck shuttles down something from the water, a mudskipper or beetle.
 One scratches at the space between its wing and its breast.
 Another shakes out its feathers, like a dog emerging from a pool.
 The last one stands still.

 The four birds take flight, their legs trailing behind them.
 She thinks that she’ll be able to see where they go, four white shapes against the dark trees, but they disappear quickly, into thin air.

 She shows a middle-aged couple around her mother’s house.
 She tells them about the litters of puppies she has raised there, and the couple laugh and coo.
 She doesn’t let them look under the stairs, where the dogs were all born, because shit has stained the skirting board a dank orange.

-Marie is in the front seat and says, there were five egrets, I could smell the fifth one hiding in the grass.
+Marie is in the front seat.
 She rests her snout on her feet, and falls asleep.

 Her phone shows a message from her mother, asking about the show.

 Another message from her mother, this time about Callie and has Cath seen her?
 And when will Cath be home from school?

 The traffic is slow and the car is still.